 - If there is a firewall running on the machine, check whether the TCP/IP port 3260 is enabled for outgoing connections.

-10. Q. Can I build a Microsoft Cluster with my Coraid SR-1520 device and your StarPort driver?
+- Check the server side firewall to enable the same TCP/IP port for incoming connections.
+Table of Contents - Q. Can I build a Microsoft Cluster with my Coraid SR-1520 device and your StarPort driver?
 I connected to the device and it's visible in the Disk Manager, but the MSCS can not use it.

 A. The recent version of Starport does not support using of AoE devices in MS cluster.
 This is because of limitation of current version of the AoE protocol.
 We are planning to implement support of MSCS for AoE devices in one of the next StarPort versions.
+Table of Contents - Q. How can I share my AoE device to SMB clients?
+When I create a shared folder it works well, but after the server reboots the share becomes unavailable.
+Any suggestions?

 A. You need to set the LanmanServer service dependent on StarPortService.
 So all share management will wait for the AoE devices are ready.